Sheilah Gashumba: As a cultural figure

+Gashumba has inspired many youths in East Africa and Africa at large to invest in social capital and leverage virtues of critical thinking, confidence and self esteem.

+In 2023, Gashumba opened and launched Gash Luxe, a female broadband one-stop shopping centre that harbours a champagne lounge and content studio located in Kampala where celebrities and entertainers across Africa visit for their fashion styles and video dos.

 Early life and education

-Sheilah was born to Frank Gashumba (father) and Christine Tina Mukuza (mother).
-Gashumba attended Taibah International School, Galaxy International School Kampala, Kabojja International School, City Varsity Media & Creative Arts in Cape Town, South Africa.
+Sheilah was born to Frank Gashumba and Christine Naluwu Makuza.

+She attended Taibah International School, Galaxy International School Kampala, Kabojja International School, and City Varsity Media & Creative Arts in Cape Town, South Africa.

 Career

-At the age of 10years, Gashumba started presenting a teen`s club show on WBS Television in 2007.
+At age 10, Gashumba started presenting a teen's club show on WBS Television in 2007.
 In 2009, Gashumba made headlines as the young journalist accredited to cover the Commonwealth Heads of Government meeting.
-Sheila later joined NTV where she presented T-Nation and later NTV The Beat with Douglas Lwanga.
+She later joined NTV, where she presented T-Nation and later NTV the Beat with Douglas Lwanga.

-In November 2021, she joined NBS Television where she currently hosts NBS After5, an entertainment show which airs from Monday to Friday from 5:00pm up to 7:00pm with MC Kats, Douglas Lwanga, DJ Mercy Pro and DJ Roja from the duo Slick Stuart & Dj Roja.
+In November 2021, she joined NBS Television, where she hosted NBS After5, an entertainment show, with MC Kats, Douglas Lwanga, DJ Mercy Pro and DJ Roja from the duo Slick Stuart & DJ Roja.

+As a DJ

+In April 2025, Gashumba officially launched her career as a professional disc jockey under the stage name DJ Lil Stunner.
+Her musical style focuses on electronic and African genres, primarily blending Amapiano, House, Afro-soul fusion, and contemporary Ugandan rhythms.
+Gashumba initially began learning to DJ during the COVID-19 pandemic lockdown through private training sessions with Ugandan DJ Ediwizzy Selekta.
+In 2024, she enrolled at the RISE Academy in Johannesburg, South Africa, to receive formal technical training in disc jockeying and music software.

+As a DJ and event curator, Gashumba founded and hosts "Choplife Sundays," a weekly nightlife event held at the Aura Lounge in Kampala.
+Under her alias DJ Lil Stunner, she has performed at various regional and international venues.
+This includes co-headlining the Don Julio Tequila Island Fiesta on Mbudya Island in Tanzania in July 2025, alongside promotional tours and event appearances across the United Kingdom, Canada, Rwanda, Zambia, and Turkey.